panubo/docker-mariadb-galera/README.md

 ## Recovery

-Recovery when quorum is lost can often be simply recovered:
+Recovery when quorum is lost is fairly simple:

-Stop on all nodes.
+First, stop on all nodes.
 Eg (if using a Systemd unit to run Galera):

 ```
 systemctl stop galera.service
 ```

-Start node with most complete / recent data set with `--wsrep-new-cluster` argument.
+Secondly, start node with most complete / recent data set with `--wsrep-new-cluster` argument.
 EG:

 ```
 docker run -d --net host --name galera-init \